Bronstein, Gewirtz & Grossman, LLC Notifies AbbVie, Inc. (ABBV) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AbbVie, Inc. ("AbbVie" or the “Company) (NYSE: ABBV) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired AbbVie securities between April 30, 2021, and August 31, 2021, (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fabbv.
+NEW YORK, April 14, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AbbVie, Inc. ("AbbVie" or the “Company) (: ABBV) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired AbbVie securities between April 30, 2021, and August 31, 2021, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/abbv.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.